 Traditional markets are compelling, but they also have huge limitations.
 Real human exchange is much richer than market exchange.

 Whenever people deal with people in ‘relationships‘ or communities (rather than markets), they not only exchange money for goods.
-They also tend to form affections, bonds, ties of loyalty, feelings of obligation and so on.
+They also tend to form affections, bonds, ties of loyalty, feelings of obligation, etc.

-They begin to share and exchange values and are most in tune with those around them tend to form the stronger, most supportive bonds with other people.
+They begin to share and exchange values and are most in tune with those around them to form stronger, most supportive bonds with other people.

 Investing in your content and marketing retention may cost, but when you look at the cost of writing up a business plan and the extra costs of market research, it doesn’t seem that bad after all.